Role: Software Engineer

 Where were you before Fast?

 A senior full stack developer at a web design agency.
 I worked on some great web projects, like Harvard Business School.
+IN my past as a web designer, I was approached to write a book on Joomla.

 What was your first job?